byu-oit/tfvm/README.md

 **Q:** What terraform versions are supported?

 **A:** tfvm will install and use any major version that is available in the [Hashicorp Terraform Releases archive](https://releases.hashicorp.com/terraform/).
-At this time, tfvm will not allow you to select alpha, beta, or rc releases (though this is planned for a future update).
+At this time, tfvm will not allow you to select alpha, beta, or rc releases.